d3/d3-shape/README.md

 }
 ```

 The pad angle here means the angular separation between each adjacent arc.
-The total amount of padding reserved is the specified *angle* times the number of elements in the input data array; the remaining space is then divided proportionally by [value](#pie_value) such that the relative area of each arc is preserved.
+The total amount of padding reserved is the specified *angle* times the number of elements in the input data array, and at most |endAngle - startAngle|; the remaining space is then divided proportionally by [value](#pie_value) such that the relative area of each arc is preserved.
 The pad angle accessor is invoked once, being passed the same arguments and `this` context as the [pie generator](#_pie).
 The units of *angle* are arbitrary, but if you plan to use the pie generator in conjunction with an [arc generator](#arcs), you should specify an angle in radians.

 ### Lines